Please read the information below which gives details of our PE and Sport Premium Grant and how we allocate the funding.

 • Pooling the additional funding with that of other local schools

 Since the sports funding has been granted, Great Missenden School has spent the money in various ways to improve the quality and choice of sport within school.
+This is particularly relevant this year with the grant funding being doubled for primary schools.
+This has allowed us to participate in further events in the academic year.

 The grant has also been used to purchase scheme of works for the teachers to use.
 TOPS cards have been bought for swimming, invasion games KS1 and 2, Athletics, net and ball games, striking and fielding games and Val Sabin gym and dance schemes of work.
+We have also bought into the Real PE scheme and have received training on this as a staff.